jeperez/scala-for-data-scientists/slides.md

     res4: List[Int] = List(4, 5, 6, 7, 8)

 .notes:  More generally, when a function definition contains multiple argument groups, type information flows from left to right across these argument groups.
 Here, the first argument group fixes the type parameter A of dropWhile to Int, so the annotation on x => x < 4 is not required.
 This is an  unfortunate restriction of the Scala compiler; other functional languages like Haskell and OCaml provide complete inference, meaning type annotations are almost never required.

 ---

+#Type inference

+Scala's type system is complicated by the presence of path-dependent types and subtyping.

+As a result Scala has only very limited, local type inference.

+---

+Whereas other programming languages like Haskell or ML may have some species of Hindley-Milner type inference, Scala has what's called "flow-based" inference.
+That is, type information "flows" from arguments to results.
+Given the types of the arguments, Scala is able to infer the result type of a function, unless that function is recursive.

+---

+We gain type inference benefits from grouping arguments into two argument lists, as in `dropWhile2(numbers) (x => x < 4)`.

+Type information flows from the first argument list to the second when inferring type arguments to a function call.

+Note that no inference benefit can be gained from adding more than two argument lists to a function, as Scala's typer does not consult any argument lists beyond the first.

+---

+See the [Scala Language Specification](http://www.scala-lang.org/docu/files/ScalaReference.pdf) for more information on Scala's type inference.
+Specifically sections 4.6.4 (Method Return Type Inference), 6.26.4 (Local Type Inference), and 8.3 (Type Parameter Inference In Patterns).

+---